doubleunion/arooo/README.md

 If you are a DU member, see https://docs.google.com/document/d/19LbIYB2RDy-17UXuQx6wLgKp2EdLdqj-pg1cm3EpSb8/edit for more information on getting permission.

 Both `staging` and `production` Heroku environments are connected to this GitHub repo, making it possible to deploy directly through the Heroku UI.
 To deploy:
-* Staging: Merge to `master`, and your code will be automatically deployed to `staging` as soon as Travis CI goes geen.
+* Staging: Merge to `master`, and your code will be automatically deployed to `staging` as soon as Travis CI goes green.
 * Production: Log into Heroku, and select the production Aroo app from your dashboard.
 Click on "Deploy", and scroll to the bottom.
 There will be a place to select a branch to deploy, and a button that you can click to deploy.

 Database migrations will run automatically during the release process on Heroku.
 This is controlled by the `release` directive in our [Procfile](Procfile).